Duplicate Suppression

 nodupe_ttl 300|off|on

-method: when products have the same key and path, they are duplicates.
+method: when products have the same identity, and the same path, they are duplicates.

 Two routes can receive the same product, with the same relative path.
 In normal processing, the products should be identical, and Identity checksums for it should be the same,